-1. A clear list of permitted and restricted medications should be provided, including justification for use (or restriction) of certain classes of respiratory therapies, that considers the current standard-of-care for COPD.

-- 2. All spirometry should be conducted in accordance with ATS standards. - 3.
-The study protocol should list appropriate withholding times prior to spirometry for permitted concomitant medications (e.g., 4 hours for short-acting beta-agonists, 12 or 24 hours for long-acting beta agonists). - 4.
-The study should begin with a placebo run-in period (at least 2 weeks in duration; appropriate justification should be included for the duration chosen) to washout any pre-study long-acting anticholinergic or long-acting beta agonist agents and to establish FEV1 baseline values. - 5.
-To ensure adequate study sensitivity, the T and R products should both be statistically superior to placebo (p < 0.05) with regard to the BE study endpoint. - 6.
-It is the prospective applicant's responsibility to enroll a sufficient number of subjects for the study to demonstrate BE of the T to the R product. - 7.
+- a.
+A clear list of permitted and restricted medications should be provided, including justification for use (or restriction) of certain classes of respiratory therapies, that considers the current standard-of-care for COPD. - b.
+All spirometry should be conducted in accordance with ATS standards. - c.
+The study protocol should list appropriate withholding times prior to spirometry for permitted concomitant medications (e.g., 4 hours for short-acting beta-agonists, 12 or 24 hours for long-acting beta-agonists). - d.
+The study should begin with a placebo run-in period (at least 2 weeks in duration; appropriate justification should be included for the duration chosen) to washout any pre-study long-acting anticholinergic agents and to establish FEV1 baseline values. - e.
+To ensure adequate study sensitivity, the T and R products should both be statistically superior to placebo (p < 0.05) with regard to the BE study endpoint. - f.
+It is the sponsor's responsibility to enroll a sufficient number of subjects for the study to demonstrate BE of the T to the R product. - g.
 All adverse events (AEs) should be reported, whether or not they are considered to be related to the treatment.
-The report of AEs should include, at minimum, date of onset, description of the AE, severity, relation to study medication, action taken, outcome and date of resolution. - 8.
-Appropriate pre-defined withdrawal criteria should be described for patients who may require withdrawal during washout period due to COPD exacerbation or inability to tolerate withdrawal of baseline therapy. - 9.
+The report of AEs should include, at minimum, date of onset, description of the AE, severity, relation to study medication, action taken, outcome and date of resolution. - h.
+Appropriate pre-defined withdrawal criteria should be described for patients who may require withdrawal during washout period due to COPD exacerbation or inability to tolerate withdrawal of baseline therapy. - i.
 Subjects who discontinued from the study early should be identified, and the protocol should clearly, prospectively state how missing data will be handled in the statistical analyses and provide appropriate justification for the method chosen.
 The protocol should also include subject retention strategies and other plans to minimize missing data.
 If there are missing data, adequate justification should be provided that the missing data do not lead to biased equivalence determination.
 Detailed information for all subjects who are discontinued from the study should be provided.

-BE study endpoint: Area under the serial FEV1-time curve calculated from time zero to 12 hours (AUC{0-12h}) on the first day of treatment.
+BE study primary endpoint: Area under the serial FEV_1 -time curve calculated from time zero to 12 hours (AUC{0-12h}) following the treatment.

-The above BE study endpoint should be baseline-adjusted (change from baseline).
+The above BE study primary endpoint should be baseline-adjusted (change from baseline).
 FEV1 measurements should be performed and interpreted in accordance with ATS guidelines.

-On the first day of treatment, serial FEV_1 should be determined at 0, 5 and 30 min, 1, 2, 3, 4, 6, 8, 10 and 12 hours post-dose.
+Serial spirometry (FEV1) should be measured at 0, 5 and 15 min, 1, 2, 4, 6, 8, 10 and 12 hours post-dose.